AHMED11178/Tournament-Management-App-for-Sports/README.md

-You need to install javaFX to run the UI of the app,
+You need to install javaFX to run the UI of the app.